Please note that some posts contains affiliate links & I will be compensated if you make a purchase after clicking on my links Find out More

 TEARS ARE GOOD–WASHING AWAY PET LOSS

-As many of my readers know, last February’s vet check for our dog raised questions and worries about when normal hurts.
-We were able to relieve the hurties to a degree, and in July our Magical-Dawg celebrated his 11th birthday.
-But as of today’s posting, it’s 15 days since we said goodbye to our Magical-Dawg.
+As many of my readers know, February 2017’s vet check for our dog raised questions and worries about when normal hurts.
+We were able to relieve the hurties to a degree, and in July of 2017 our Magical-Dawg celebrated his 11th birthday.
+But three months later we said goodbye to our Magical-Dawg.

 It’s hard for anyone to lose a beloved family member.
 My first dog gave me my reason for writing.
-But Magical-Dawg inspired my fiction and gave me a new career.
+But Magical-Dawg inspired my fiction–he’s the baby-dog Shadow in my thrillers–and he gave me a new career.
 He changed my writing life–and I’ll never be the same.
-He’ll live on in my stories, but now–I hurt.
+He’ll live on in my stories, but I still hurt.
+Always will.

-I’ve been in the hospital now for 7 days (should get out today) but felt it important to post.
-This is the first I’ve been able to write, other than the tribute lyric here.
+Shortly after losing Magic, I went into the hospital for about a week–a issue I’d postponed needing attention that the stress of loss I’m told didn’t help.
+It took me two weeks to be able to write, other than the tribute lyric here.
 But I was put here to advocate for pets and those who love them–so yes, this is for me, but also for you.
-May a bit of this help as together we walk through this deep valley.
+May a bit of this help whenever we walk through this deep valley.

 Magic and Karma